 Shubha Vilas holds a degree in engineering and law with a specialization in patent law.
 But in essence, he is an author, a motivational speaker, a lifestyle coach, and a storyteller par excellence.
 Author of the best-selling series ‘Ramayana – The Game of Life’, Shubha Vilas not only teaches the importance of being governed by dharmic principles, meting out spiritual lifestyle tips, and contemporary wisdom to deal with modern-day life situations by way of his books, he also conducts leadership seminars—wherein he addresses the crucial needs of top-level management—and mentors school children, teaching them foundational values through masterful storytelling.

-Sumana Roy's first book, How I Became a Tree, a work of non-fiction, was published in India in February.
-Her poems and essays have appeared in The Caravan, Granta, Guernica, India Quarterly, the Los Angeles Review of Books (LARB), Drunken Boat, the Prairie Schooner, Berfrois, Himal Southasian, Asian Cha, Pratilipi and other journals.
+Sumana Roy’s first book, How I Became a Tree, a work of non-fiction, was published in India earlier this year.
+Her poems, essays, stories and literary criticism have appeared in The Caravan, Granta, Guernica, India Quarterly, the Los Angeles Review of Books (LARB), Drunken Boat, the Prairie Schooner, Berfrois, Himal Southasian, Asian Cha, Pratilipi and other journals.
 She is the co-founder and co-editor of Antiserious.
 Her novel, Missing, will be published by Aleph in the summer of 2018.
 She lives in Siliguri, a small town in sub-Himalayan Bengal.
 Sumana has been photographing walls in northern Bengal for nearly a decade now.

 Supriya Nair is a Mumbai-based journalist and studied at St Xavier's College.
 She is a sports columnist for Mumbai Mirror and former associate editor at The Caravan magazine and staff writer at Mint Lounge, Mumbai.
 In 2016, she edited the anthology The Caravan Book of Profiles, a collection of award-winning political and cultural reportage from the magazine.
-Supriya writes about books, sports and culture and her work has appeared in The Atlantic, The Nhew Republic, Vogue and Wisden.
+Supriya writes about books, sports and culture and her work has appeared in The Atlantic, The New Republic, Vogue and Wisden.

 Tishani Doshi is the author of five books of fiction and poetry.
-At the age of twenty-six, an encounter with the choreographer Chandralekha led her to an unexpected career in dance.
-In 2006, her first book of poems, Countries of the Body, won the Forward Poetry Prize for best first collection in the UK.
-She is also the recipient of an Eric Gregory Award for poetry and winner of the All-India Poetry Competition.
+At the age of 26, an encounter with the choreographer Chandralekha led her to an unexpected career in dance.
+Her first book of poems, Countries of the Body (2006), won the Forward Poetry Prize for the best first collection in the UK.
+She is also the recipient of an Eric Gregory Award for poetry and a winner of the All-India Poetry Competition.
 Her first novel, The Pleasure Seekers, was published to critical acclaim in 2010 and has been translated into several languages.
-Her most recent book is a collection of poems, Girls Are Coming Out of the Woods.
+Her most recent book is a collection of poems - Girls Are Coming Out of the Woods (2017).